HydrefLab/laravel-make-me/README.md

 php artisan make --list
 ```

+## Naming Convention

+All entered class names will be transformed to pascal case (known as upper camel case).
+Examples:
+* `MyModel` will be transformed into `MyModel`,
+* `myModel` will be transformed into `MyModel`,
+* `my-model` will be transformed into `MyModel`,
+* `my model` will be transformed into `MyModel`.

+In Laravel application, some classes contain postfix which indicates what type of class they are.
+For example,
+controller usually has `Controller` postfix after its _regular_ name - `UsersController`.
+The same for Artisan commands
+or form requests.
+Interactive make will ask you if you want to add resource postfix for some resource types, so you can
+automatically add or skip it while generating class.

 ## Why

 Laravel's Artisan is a great tool.
 Laravel's generators (make) commands are great tools.
 Quite